Paris in the interwar period: Music and dance

 Many composers from around the world came to Paris in this period to take part in the city's energetic musical life.
 They included the American Aaron Copland, the Brazilian Heitor Villa-Lobos, the Hungarian Béla Bartók, the Spaniard Manuel de Falla, and the Russian Sergei Prokofiev.

 Despite its name, the most famous Parisian dance company, the Ballets Russes, never performed in Russia.
 Founded by Sergei Diaghilev in 1909, it performed in Paris and internationally until Diaghilev's death in 1929.
 Its set designers included Picasso, Henri Matisse, Georges Braque, Joan Miró, and Salvador Dalí.
 Its choreographers included Bronislava Nijinska (1891–1972), the younger sister of the star dancer Vaslav Nijinsky, and a young George Balanchine (1904–1983).
 In 1924, Balanchine, then a dancer, fled a Soviet dance company on tour in Germany and came to Paris, where Diaghilev hired him as a choreographer.

 The Salle Pleyel, a 3,000-seat concert hall, was built in Paris between the wars.
 It was commissioned in 1927 by piano manufacturer Pleyel et Cie and designed by Gustave Lion.
 The inauguration concert by the Orchestre de la Société des Concerts du Conservatoire, featured Robert Casadesus as soloist and Igor Stravinsky, Maurice Ravel, and Philippe Gaubert as conductors.
 A fire ravaged the interior of the hall on 28 June 1928, and it was extensively renovated, and the number of seats reduced to 1,913.

 Paris prepares for war

 By the beginning of 1939, it was clear to Parisians that war could not be avoided.
-On March 10, the first gas masks were issued to the civil population, and signs were posted showing the location of bomb shelters, in case of future air raids.
-On July 14, 1939, the 150th anniversary of the storming of the Bastille, British soldiers marched with French units in the national parade on the Champs-Élysées.
-On August 25, the government seized copies of the communist newspapers L'Humanité and Le Soir for praising the Hitler-Stalin pact.
-On August 31, the government began to evacuate children from the city.
-On 1 September, with the news that Germany had invaded Poland, a general mobilization and state of siege was declared, and war was declared on September 3.
+On 10 March, the first gas masks were issued to the civil population, and signs were posted showing the location of bomb shelters, in case of future air raids.
+On 14 July 1939, the 150th anniversary of the storming of the Bastille, British soldiers marched with French units in the national parade on the Champs-Élysées.
+On 25 August, the government seized copies of the communist newspapers L'Humanité and Le Soir for praising the Hitler-Stalin pact.
+On 31 August, the government began to evacuate children from the city.
+On 1 September, with the news that Germany had invaded Poland, a general mobilisation and state of siege was declared, and war was declared on 3 September.